mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_C.md

 To avoid breaking tests or other logic:

 • Maintain the same method signatures in the YAML reader.
-• By default, keep clearChildren = false if not specifically set.
+• By default, keep clear = false if not specifically set.
 • Only set it to true if the parsed data includes a `!clear` tag.

 --------------------------------------------------------------------------------